b-pillai/burn-to-claim/README.md

 3. Deploy the contracts: `truffle migrate`
 4. Run the tests: `truffle test`

-git remote add origin https://github.com/b-pillai/burn-to-claim.git git push -u origin master

 # Testing
-Test 1 - Contract deployed
+Test 1 - `Token.sol`, `SourceChain.sol` and `DestinationChain.sol` Contract deployed
-Token contract
-Source chain
-Destination chain

-Test 2 - contract balance
-Source chian has the balance
+Test 2 - Contract balance - Source chian has the balance

 # To-do list on this project